mincong-h/mincong-h.github.io/_posts/2022-10-16-technical-documentation.md

 * Who are your readers?
 * How to improve each page?
 * How to write less documentations?
-* How to ensure that they are up-to-date?
 * How to organize multiple pages?
-* How to go further from this article?

 Before continuing, I want you to know that I am a backend software enginer and site reliability engineer (SRE).
 And my primary tool for writting